Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_ExtractionTime** - Measures the time taken to extract necessary resources or configuration data during app boot.

+- **Data_FeatureGatesEnabled** - Indicates which sub variant of the page is loaded and shown to the user.

 - **Data_FragmentCreationTime** - Captures the duration required to instantiate key fragments (UI components) during the boot process.

 - **Data_FragmentInitViewStart** - Marks the timestamp when the fragment's view initialization begins to measure time to render and time to interactive metrics.